redcathode/spyr/README.md

 # Spyr

-Spyr (sounds like 'spire') is a music streaming client built in Java and Swing that aims to be a functional replacement to the music streaming bots popular on Discord.
+Spyr (sounds like 'spire') is a music streaming client built in Java and Swing that was inspired by (and aims to be a replacement to) the music streaming bots popular on Discord.
 It's also an effort for me to teach myself more about Java.

 **Alright, where can I get it?**